-We know it’s getting cold outside, our cars are freezing over making the morning commute that extra bit harder, we’re grabbing that extra layer and then regretting it when we are warm in the afternoon.
-It may be cold but don’t let that deter you out of your gardens and abandon them when they need you the most.
+We know that this month is going to be another tough one for many of us as we head back into lockdown.
+It may be getting a bit colder out but don’t let that deter you out of your gardens and abandon them when they need you the most.
 Once again we are back with our top 5 hedging jobs for the month and also with some information about bonfire safety!

 Remember, remember the 5th November… and remember the wildlife!

 Bonfire night is a great tradition that brings the family together whilst we watch beautiful displays light up in the sky and we warm our hands on the crackling bonfire.
 We have a few tips to help keep you, your family and the local wildlife safe this bonfire weekend.